luapower/website/www/md/coding-style.md

 ## Naming

 Take time to find good names and take time to _re-factor those names_ as much as necessary.
-As one wise stackoverflow user once said, the process of naming makes you face the horrible fact that you have no idea what the hell you're doing.
+As a wise stackoverflow user once said, the process of naming makes you face the horrible fact that you have no idea what the hell you're doing.

 Use Lua's naming conventions `foo_bar` and `foobar` instead of `FooBar` or `fooBar`.

-Use short names for temporary variables:
+### Temporary variables:

   * `t` is for tables
   * `dt` is for destination (accumulation) tables (and for time diffs)